 Julia (Jules) Vaughan Smith

-I have had a varied career as a nurse, educator, education and training policy strategist for the NHS, organisation, leadership and group process consultant, provider of leadership development programmes, small and large group facilitation, accredited executive coach/coach supervisor (accredited by APECS), provider of coach qualifying trainings (accredited by ILM), qualified integrative psychotherapist, systemic constellations and constellation of the intentions facilitator.
-I have been able to work with a very wide range of people, in many different settings in the UK and internationally, facing similar and very different personal, work and organisational challenges.
-I am a member of the Association of Integrative Coach-Therapists.
+In the past, I have had a varied career as a nurse, education and training policy strategist for the NHS, organisation consultant in health care, leadership and group process consultant, provider of leadership development programmes, small and large group facilitation, and ILM accredited provider of Executive and Management Coaching qualification training.
+I have been able to work with a very wide range of people, in many different settings facing similar and very different personal, work and organisational challenges.

 I live by the sea in East Devon, and am fortunate to be surrounded by beautiful scenery.
 I play with abstract painting, create and paint mandalas, enjoy walking, take time for mindfulness practice, and value my husband, friends, colleagues and family greatly.